nick6918/MyDeepLearning/README.md

 # MyDeepLearning

 ## Repo Intro
-This repo is to construct a DL library for learning and testing some classic projects that includes:
+This repo is to construct a DL library for learning and testing some classic projects that include:

-  1, CNN, RNN model in pure Numpy, with all BP gredient calculation included.
+  1, CNN, RNN model in pure Numpy, with all BP gradients calculation included.

-  2, Some classic model in tensorflow, include ResNet, SqueezeNet and more.
+  2, Some classic model in tensorflow, including ResNet, SqueezeNet and more.

-  3, Some classic project script include Image Captioning, Image Fooling, Deep Dream, style transfer and more.
+  3, Some classic project scripts including Image Captioning, Image Fooling, Deep Dream, style transfer and more.

+  4, Image Localization, Dectection and Segmentation using Fast(er) R-CNN.
+(Coming very soon)

-  4, Multiple GAN implemented in Tensorflow.
+  5, Multiple GAN(DCGAN, LSGAN, WGAN and more) implementation in Tensorflow.

-  5, Q-Learning implement in Numpy and Gym.
+  6, Q-Learning implementation in Numpy and Gym.
+(Coming very soon)

 ## File structure